simitpatel/gpagespeed/README.md

 #Functions in gpagespeed

-1.speedfinder.
-The speedfinder function returns a dataframe with a single observation and columsn of numeric data as its response.
+<strong>1.speedfinder.</strong> The speedfinder function returns a dataframe with a single observation and columsn of numeric data as its response.
 It accepts three arguments:

-*_url_: The url argument refers to the url of the document on which the PageSpeed Insights API should be run and the corresponding summary metrics returned.
+*_url_: The url argument refers to the url of the document on which the PageSpeed Insights API should be run and the corresponding summary metrics returned.<br />
-*_strategy_: This argument should have one of two potential text string inputs: "desktop" or "mobile" to denote the device context that the PageSpeed Insights API should use in its evaluation.
+*_strategy_: This argument should have one of two potential text string inputs: "desktop" or "mobile" to denote the device context that the PageSpeed Insights API should use in its evaluation.<br />
 *_key_: This is the key that is required to use the API.
 [Visit Google's Developer Console](https://developers.google.com/console/help/using-keys) to obtain your free key.

-2.speedlist.
-The speedlist function is like the speedfinder function, but allows processing of many URLs and returns a dataframe in which each observation corresponds to a unique URL.
+<strong>2.speedlist.</strong> The speedlist function is like the speedfinder function, but allows processing of many URLs and returns a dataframe in which each observation corresponds to a unique URL.
 Like speedfinder, it accepts three arguments:

-*_pagelist_: A list object in which each item in the list is a URL listed as a character string.
+*_pagelist_: A list object in which each item in the list is a URL listed as a character string. <br />
-*_strategy_: This argument should have one of two potential text string inputs: "desktop" or "mobile" to denote the device context that the PageSpeed Insights API should use in its evaluation.
+*_strategy_: This argument should have one of two potential text string inputs: "desktop" or "mobile" to denote the device context that the PageSpeed Insights API should use in its evaluation.<br />
 *_key_: This is the key that is required to use the API.
 [Visit Google's Developer Console](https://developers.google.com/console/help/using-keys) to obtain your free key.

 #Example Usage